Motorola Razr 2019: Price, release date, specs and all the latest rumours

 We were disappointed when February came and went, and our hopes remained unrealised.
 Fortunately we’ve heard plenty of rumours about the Razr since then to keep our dreams alive.

 In late February, Motorola’s VP of global product Dan Dery told Engadget: “We started to work on foldables a long time ago.
 And we have been doing a lot of iteration,” adding that the company has “no intention of coming later than everybody else in the market”.

-And, as you might expect, it’s not going to come cheap.
-According to the WSJ, it will have a starting price of around $1500 (~£1170).
+If it does eventually come out, it’s not going to come cheap.
+According to the WSJ it will have a starting price of around $1500 (~£1170), making it far more expensive than any of the famously affordable Motorola smartphones that are currently available, such as the bargain Moto G7.
 Just for context, Motorola is currently selling the Motorola Razr V3 on Amazon for considerably less than £200.

 Unfortunately, a Bluetooth certification filed in mid-April (that shows the phone will support Bluetooth 5.0) suggests the Razr 2019 will initially be a Verizon exclusive.
-This would make sense, as Verizon is the only carrier in the US with an active 5G network.
-Verizon turned on its 5G network in select parts of the US, including Chicago, at the start of April.
+We haven’t yet heard whether the device will be tied exclusively to one network in the UK.

 Read more: Folding phones